openzklib/openzl/docs/src/poseidon_permutation_tutorial.md

 For Rust-related reasons we choose not to specify the width as part of `State`'s type.
 Observe however that the constructor `fn new` enforces that `State` must have the size specified by `S` via the `Constants` trait.

 ### struct `Permutation`
 The final ingredient is the parameters, a collection of constants that define a particular instance of the Poseidon permutation.
 In each round the permutation adds some constants, the `additive_round_keys`, to the `State` and multiplies the `State` by a constant matrix, the `mds_matrix`.
 These pre-computed constants are considered to be part of the definition of a Poseidon permutation.
-For information on generating secure constants, please refer to [todo: cite].
+For information on generating secure constants, please refer to [GKRRS '19](https://eprint.iacr.org/2019/458.pdf).

 Since these parameters define a specific instance of the Poseidon implementation, we call this struct `Permutation`.
 We define the `Permutation` to be generic over a type `S` that implements `Specification`:
 ```rust